Sunday, November 24, 2024

 Kernicterus has long been recognized as the pathologic sequela of severe hyperbilirubinemia.
 Although the condition is uncommon, the consequences are tragic, especially when it affects otherwise healthy term and near-term infants.
 Kernicterus has become uncommon because of effective screening for and prevention of Rh incompatibility, a historically important cause, and the accessibility of phototherapy to treat hyperbilirubinemia due to increased production and/or decreased elimination of bilirubin.
 Furthermore, adherence by clinicians to the guidelines from the American Academy of Pediatrics (AAP) concerning management of neonatal jaundice was expected to eliminate severe hyperbilirubinemia and prevent kernicterus.

 Little contemporary information is available on the incidence or prevalence of kernicterus or its consequences.
 In the reports from the Pilot Kernicterus Registry and the Northern California Kaiser Permanente Medical Care Program (KPMCP) database, neonatal deaths due to kernicterus were ascertained from diagnostic codes on death certificates.
 Limitations of such observations include the retrospective design and possible under-reporting, delayed diagnosis, or errors in coding.
-For example, it is not feasible to estimate accurately a national incidence of kernicterus using the ICD-9 codes 773.4 and 747.7 for this diagnosis to query the HCUP database (Healthcare Cost and Utilization Project Agency for Healthcare Research and Quality, Rockville, MD; because the accuracy for annual reports is 70 cases.
+For example, it is not feasible to estimate accurately a national incidence of kernicterus using the ICD-9 codes 773.4 and 747.7 for this diagnosis to query the HCUP database (Healthcare Cost and Utilization Project Agency for Healthcare Research and Quality, Rockville, MD; because the accuracy for annual reports is plusminus70 cases.
 That kernicterus occurs is evident from 125 cases of infants who had been discharged as healthy from their birthing hospitals that were voluntarily reported from 1992 to 2002 to the Pilot Kernicterus Registry.
 In contrast, no cases of kernicterus in infants with cerebral palsy were found in the retrospective database of KPMCP during a similar time period (1991 to 1998).
-In addition, among these 111,009 infants in the KPMCP database, 11 (0.01%) developed total serum bilirubin (TSB) levels 30 mg/dl, and none of them apparently developed kernicterus.
+In addition, among these 111,009 infants in the KPMCP database, 11 (0.01%) developed total serum bilirubin (TSB) levels greater than or equal to30 mg/dl, and none of them apparently developed kernicterus.
 However, it is unclear whether all cases were identified, since TSB was not routinely measured in all infants nor were these infants followed prospectively.

 The actual incidences of kernicterus or severe hyperbilirubinemia are not available because neither is a reportable condition.
 The incidence of severe hyperbilirubinemia has been estimated from a prospective study conducted in the 1960, a retrospective observational study of a population cared for in the 1990s, and additional prospective data from recent reports.
 Rates of readmission after the birth hospitalization range from 1.7 to 30.2 per 1000 live-births and represent a total of 42,470 readmissions for 1,532,924 live-births (27.7 per 1000) reported from 1988 to 1998.A disparity exists between term and near-term infants in the rates for readmission for jaundice.
 In a report of all California births from 1991 to 1999, C. Phibbs (personal communication) reported that near-term infants were consistently 6.4 to 6.6% of all well baby births (not admitted for neonatal intensive care), but their rate of readmission for treatment of jaundice was two- to three-fold higher than term infants